Jaffna University Helidrop: Rescue

-Delta Company, 13 Sikh LI
+Delta Company, 13 Sikh Light Infantry

-Although the Para Commandos were successfully extricated, the fate of the Sikh LI remained largely unknown until recounted by Sepoy Gora Singh, who had been taken prisoner, and was later released.
-Through the night, the Sikh LI had progressively been annihilated.
+Although the Para Commandos were successfully extricated, the fate of the Sikh Light Infantry remained largely unknown until recounted by Sepoy Gora Singh, who had been taken prisoner, and was later released.
+Through the night, the Sikh Light Infantry had progressively been annihilated.
 Birendra Singh and his Platoon Commander Subedar Sampuran Singh fell to enemy fire sometime in the morning.
-By 11:30 am on 12 October, Delta company was down to three Jawans surviving.
+By 11:30 am on 12 October, Delta Company was down to three jawans surviving.
 When they ran out of ammunition, the three survivors attempted a bayonet charge.
 Two were killed by LTTE gunfire and the last man, Sepoy Gora Singh, was taken prisoner.
-When the Indian army finally reached the area after a week of heavy fighting, they found the battlefield littered with pieces of Sikh LI's uniforms and equipment, along with thousands of .50 MG shells.
+When the Indian Army finally reached the area after a week of heavy fighting, they found the battlefield littered with pieces of Sikh Light Infantry's uniforms and equipment, along with thousands of .50 MG shells.

 According to Singh, the dead Sikhs were stripped of their weapons, uniforms and equipment and their bare bodies laid out in a row at the nearby Buddhist Nagaraja Vihar temple.
 The corpses were burnt with a barrel of oil.
 The LTTE claimed to have tried to get in touch with the IPKF HQ at Palaly, but their efforts to get them collect the dead bodies were in vain.
 The bodies had started to decompose, and they had no option but to cremate them.

 In total the Delta company lost 30 men killed in action, accounting for almost all of the Sikh LI casualties.
 The Para Commandos lost six men in the battle.

 Aftermath

-Following the operation, the Indian army awarded 10 gallantry medals.
-Major Birendra Singh of the Sikh LI was posthumously awarded the Vir Chakra on the Republic Day of 1988.
+Following the operation, the Indian Army awarded 10 gallantry medals.
+Major Birendra Singh of the Sikh Light Infantry was posthumously awarded the Vir Chakra on the Republic Day of 1988.
 Lt.
 Col. Dalvir Singh, the Commanding Officer of 10 Para SF who volunteered and led the rescue mission, was awarded Vir Chakra for "conspicuous courage and valiant leadership".
 Major Anil Kaul of the 65 Armoured Regiment, was also awarded the Vir Chakra for his actions, having lost his right eye and left hand.
-He retired from the army a Colonel, having his career effected by his wounds.
+He retired from the army as a Colonel, having his career affected by his wounds.
 The lone survivor Sepoy Gora Singh was later promoted to the rank of Naik.
-Every year, on 11 October, 13 Sikh Light infantry conducts Ardas after bhog of the Akhand Paath in memory of the men and officers of 13 Sikh Light infantry who were killed in the Jaffna University helidrop.
+Every year, on 11 October, 13 Sikh Light infantry conducts ardās after bhog of the Akhand Path in memory of the soldiers and officers of 13 Sikh Light infantry who were killed in the Jaffna University heli-drop.